Hungry Ghost Festival in Singapore or Zhong Yuan Jie: How to Prepare for It!

 It is traditional to arrange plates of food like uncooked white rice, peanuts, raw noodles, unpeeled fruit like oranges and uncut meat for the ghosts.
 Small cups of tea and rice wine are the beverages of choice.

 Lighting the joss paper and incense completes the ritual.
 Some people choose to light their lanterns on this day.

-- Hungry Ghost Festival in Singapore falls on 25 August in 2018.
+- Hungry Ghost Festival in Singapore falls on 2 September 2020.